darklife/darkriscv/README.md

 - Ivan Vasilev (ported DarkRISCV for Lattice Brevia XP2!)
 - timdudu from github (fix in the LDATA and found a bug in the BCC instruction)
 - hyf6661669 from github (lots of contributions, including the fixes regarding the AUIPC and S{B,W,L} instructions, ModelSIM simulation, the memory byte select used by store/load instructions and much more!)
+- zmeiresearch from github (support for Lattice XP2 Brevia board)
 - All other colleagues from github that contributed with fixes, corrections and suggestions.

 Finally, thanks to all people who directly and indirectly contributed to